 - Art is created to have an impact, to change someone else.

 - Art is a gift.
 You can sell the souvenir, the canvas, the recording… but the idea itself is free, and the generosity is a critical part of making art.

-Daniel Pink, in his book A Whole New Mind: Why Right-Brainers Will Rule the Future, describes taking a week long drawing class and being taught that drawing is about seeing relationships between positive space and negative space, light and shadow, angles and proportions.
+In his book, A Whole New Mind: Why Right-Brainers Will Rule the Future, Daniel Pink describes taking a week-long drawing class and being taught that drawing is about seeing relationships between positive space and negative space, light and shadow, angles and proportions.

 In a blog posted a few years ago, Pencil as a Power Tool Daniel Pink talked about drawing again.
 He said drawing: